trollfot/dolmen.content/src/dolmen/content/README.txt

 Factory
 -------

-When the content is registered, a factory is registered, using the full module and class dotted names.
+When the content is grokked, a factory is registered, using the full module and class dotted names.
 It allows us to query and instanciate the content easily::